Sangnoksu Unit: Activities

 The Sangnoksu unit was assigned to maintain security, peace, civil operations, and rehabilitation assistance.
 Troops stationed in Lospalos carried out patrols in nearby areas, including roads and densely populated dwellings three times a day.
 They provided 24-hour vigilance within the area.
-They also provided security guards and escort services during a visit of the helicopter of coalition forces and the key personnel.
+They also provided security guards and escort services during a visit of the helicopter of coalition forces and key personnel.
 In order to maintain peace, the squad conducted a patrol activity and policed potential threats such as illegal weapon holders.
-Also they tried to form trust with local residents by listening to opinions through daily interviews with village chief and principals.
-In addition, they had performed multiple activity in various diverse environments such as sudden changes in weather patterns, conflicts between militias and an army for national independence, and flow of refugees.
+Also they tried to form trust with local residents by listening to opinions through daily interviews with the village chief and principals.
+In addition, they had performed multiple activities in various diverse environments such as sudden changes in weather patterns, conflicts between militias and an army for national independence, and the flow of refugees.
 Thus, the UN evaluated the Sangnoksu unit as the most exemplary troops of the UN peacekeeping operations.